-Conservation Corps North Bay is the oldest youth conservation corps in the country.
+Conservation Corps North Bay is the oldest local youth conservation corps in the country.
 Serving Marin and Sonoma Counties since 1982, CCNB has helped more than 12,000 young men and women break the cycle of poverty through education and job skills, while serving the environment and community.

 Become a Corpsmember